Designing devices that move begins with understanding the physics of forces.

 Mechanical Engineering at Swinburne

-Mechanical engineering degrees at Swinburne are an opportunity to explore the design of technology with physical motion.
-Join Team Swinburne and design, build and test an electric race car.
-Hear from students and staff about opportunities to work with industry and apply what you’ve learned.
+Mechanical engineering degrees are an opportunity to explore the design of technology with physical motion.
+Join Team Swinburne as they go beyond the classroom and design build and test an electric race care.
+Hear from staff and students about opportunities to work with industry and apply what you’ve learned.

 The Swinburne Advantage